ifindev/imdb-powerpoint-add-in/README.md

 A simple full-stack project for Microsoft Powerpoint Add-In built with React, Express, and Nodejs.

+P.S.
+See the project demo on this YouTube video: https://youtu.be/bzts0Y6tPqg

 ## Copyright

 &copy; Muhammad Arifin (2021)